mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want to be able to edit my avatar and display name that appears on the collection [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/18) | [spec](#editprofile)
 * As a user I want a place where I can view all of my collections [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/19) | [spec](#collectionsscreen)
 * As a user I want an app wish list to store apps for later [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/1) | [spec](#appwishlist)
-* As a user with 0 collections I want to see a message about what the heck collections are! [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/3) | [spec](#collectionsscreen)
 * As a user I want to be able to see stats on my collections (number of shares, upvotes and views) | [spec](#collectionsscreen)
 * As a user I want a dedicated place to view user collections on the Marketplace [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/23) | [spec](#communityscreen)
 * As a user I want to be able to report a collection for abuse [githhub issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/27) | [spec](#reportcollection)